Introduction goes here.

 48

-Order to the constable of Bordeaux Burdeg' that he is to pay to Thomas de Felton, kt, who has been appointed as seneschal of Aquitaine during the king's pleasure, such wages and fees from the issues of the duchy as other seneschals have previously been paid, for as long as he holds that office. this is to be done by indentures made between them from time to time, for which he will be given due allocation in his account.
+Order to the constable of Bordeaux that he is to pay to Thomas de Felton, kt , who has been appointed as seneschal of Aquitaine by the king's letters, such wages and fees from the issues of the duchy as other seneschals have previously been paid, for as long as he holds that office during the king's pleasure.
+This is to be done by indentures made between them from time to time, for which he will be given due allowance in his account.
 1

 1.